FinOps-Open-Cost-and-Usage-Spec/foundation/workflow-procedures.md

 **Interplay Between Consistency and IPR Reviews:** Both the **Consistency** and **IPR Reviews** are interconnected in that they ensure the specification is both technically sound and legally compliant.
 The rigorous examination during the Consistency Review ensures the specification is clear and unified, which in turn facilitates a more straightforward IPR Review, as clearer specifications are less likely to inadvertently infringe on intellectual property.
 Together, these reviews form a comprehensive vetting process that enhances the overall quality, legality, and market readiness of the final published standard.

 ### 4. Working Group Final Approval
+**Final Specification Working Group Approval:** The Final Specification Working Group Approval follows the completion of the Consistency and IPR Reviews, the entire specification advances to the **Final Specification Working Group Approval** phase.
+This stage is essential for affirming that the specification conforms to all predetermined technical and quality standards established by the working group.
+Unlike earlier stages that might focus on individual proposed revisions (PRs), this phase emphasizes the approval of the complete specification.

+During this phase, the working group conducts a comprehensive review of the entire document to ensure that every element of the specification aligns with the group’s expectations and industry standards.
+The review process is designed to validate the coherence, technical accuracy, and completeness of the specification.
+It is a critical checkpoint that guarantees the specification not only meets but ideally exceeds the necessary quality benchmarks.

+Approval at this stage signifies a collective endorsement by the working group that the specification is ready for broader scrutiny and eventual implementation.
+This approval is crucial as it transitions the specification from a developmental phase into a potential industry standard, setting the stage for the subsequent Steering Committee Ratification.

 ### 5. Steering Committee Ratification
 **Steering Committee Ratification:** Following the working group’s approval, the specification progresses to the ** ** phase.
 This phase involves higher-level oversight where the Steering Committee reviews the specification to ensure it meets the overarching objectives and quality criteria for public release.
 The committee's ratification process is designed to be a final checkpoint that verifies the specification's adherence to the intended goals and its compliance with intellectual property rights (IPR).
 This stage is particularly important for ensuring that the specification has incorporated all necessary feedback and adjustments without compromising its foundational objectives.
 It serves as a safeguard against potential conflicts or overlooked issues that could undermine the specification’s effectiveness and acceptance.